-If we dig a little deeper, though, you’ll find that team building targets one specific component of teams that is absolutely foundational to their performance – team relationships.
+In the most general sense, team building encompasses anything that you can do as a team to make it more effective.
+Team building targets one specific component that is absolutely foundational to their performance – relationships.

 The Importance of Relationships

-First, Google’s two-years of research into their teams led to their discovery that ‘psychological safety’ (i.e., whether teams feel interpersonally safe enough to take risks) was the fundamental predictor of whether their teams would succeed.
+Relationships are fundamental to team effectiveness.
+Google’s two-years of research into their teams led to their discovery that ‘psychological safety’ (i.e., whether teams feel interpersonally safe enough to take risks) was the fundamental predictor of whether their teams would succeed.
 Similarly, best-selling author and business guru Patrick Lencioni’s model of team performance emphasizes trust as the foundational element of high-performance teams.
 The one element that is even more foundational to both psychological safety and trust are relationships.
 Strong, connected teams built on positive, trusting relationships are the key to high performing and resilient employees.

 Relationships as the Foundation

 Positive relationships between colleagues within an organization, regardless of position, are fundamental to every other part of the team performance equation.
 As we say all the time here at Summit, members of high performing teams and organizations do things for each other not because they have to but because they want to.

 Why is Team Building Important?

-In other words, the research supports the assertion that team building can significantly benefit teams’ knowledge and competencies, their trust in one another, their ability to function effectively, and their performance.
+Research supports the assertion that team building can significantly benefit teams’ knowledge and competencies, their trust in one another, their ability to function effectively, and their performance.
 All of these outcomes – as you know – are critical components of high-performance teams.

 Trust, Networks, and Innovation

-Resilience and Wellbeing
+Resilience and Well-Being

-Another often under-recognized reason that team building is important for organizations is its impact on teams’ and employees’ resilience and well-being.
+Another often under-recognized reason that team building is important for organizations is its impact on employees’ resilience and well-being.
 Actively disengaged employees cost the United States up to $550 billion in one estimate, which works out to approximately $1,700 per American citizen.
 To fix this issue, we’ve seen companies around the world beginning to value and invest in employee wellness programs in recent decades.
 Yet, connectedness and social relationships – critical pieces of employee well-being – often get neglected in these programs, which largely emphasize physical well-being.

 Corporate Social Responsibility